rclone/rclone/docs/content/protondrive.md

 conflict occurs, depending on the advanced config, the file might or might not be overwritten.

+### Caching

+The cache is currently built for the case when the rclone is the only instance performing operations to the mount point.
+The event system, which is the proton API system that provides visibility of what has changed on the drive, is yet to be implemented, so updates from other clients won’t be reflected in the cache.
+Thus, if there are concurrent clients accessing the same mount point, then we might have a problem with caching the stale data.

 ## Limitations

 This backend uses the